maizzle/maizzle.com/content/docs/components.md

 ## Stacks

 You may push content to named stacks that can be rendered in other Components.
+This concept is similar to Blade's `stack` and `push` directives, also known as teleporting in frameworks like Vue.js.

 For example, imagine you're coding a Shopify email template and need to add some Liquid code at the very top of the HTML, before the `doctype`.